TruthSeekers

 1956

 In 1956 they both earned Doctor of Chiropractic degrees from Palmer School of Chiropractic and soon thereafter moved back to Georgia. .
 After passing the Georgia board exam and receiving licensure.
-After receiving their license to practice, they opened the first office in Austell, Georgia.
+They opened the first office in Austell, Georgia.
 Within the short period of time they were seeing 1200-1500 patient visits per week.
 During this time they began to hold meetings for chiropractors every Tuesday night in their office where chiropractors would come from Georgia and surrounding states.

 1957